 The Business Research Visit is an optional initiative for an applicant, but is recommended and should be completed prior to submitting an EOI or applying to the MPNP-B. You are encouraged to conduct a Business Research Visit to Manitoba.
 The MPNP-B allots an additional 15 points under the “Enhanced Settlement Factors” section of the Adaptability Assessment Matrix for such Business Research Visits.

 The Business Research Visit must be conducted no more than one year prior to submission of an EOI.
 You can also conduct an Business Research Visit after submission of the EOI and update your EOI with this information to enhance your point score.

-You must visit Manitoba for a period of not less than five consecutive business days (excluding the days of arrival and departure), to conduct extensive business and lifestyle-related research.
-Although a Business Research Visit to Manitoba must be for a minimum of five (5) business days, longer visits are also recommended as they provide the applicant with a better opportunity to explore Manitoba.
+You must visit Manitoba for a period of not less than consecutive five working days (excluding the days of arrival and departure), to conduct extensive business and lifestyle-related research.
+Although a Business Research Visit to Manitoba must be for a minimum of consecutive five (5) working days, longer visits are also recommended as they provide the applicant with a better opportunity to explore Manitoba.